Postal addresses in Taiwan: Format

 House numbers are generally in geographic order with odd and even numbers on opposite sides of the street.
-However, numbering resets when a new road section starts, so that No.295, Sec.
-1 may be followed by No.1, Sec.
-2. It is also not uncommon for new numbers to be inserted, resulting in No.5, No.5-1, No.7, etc.
+However, numbering resets when a new road section starts, so that No. 295, Section 1 may be followed by No. 1, Sec.
+2. It is also not uncommon for new numbers to be inserted, resulting in No. 5, No. 5-1, No. 7, etc.

 Examples

-The address of Chunghwa Post, which is located directly on a main street in Taipei, is written in Chinese as (old 3+2 postal code: 10603):
+The main address of Chunghwa Post, which is located directly on a main street in Taipei, is written in Chinese as (old 3+2 postal code: 10603):